Apurva3509/CEEM-Research/README.md

 2. Run the main script.
 3. The program will process LiDAR data and camera images from the Waymo dataset, detect objects, and generate control signals.

+## Timeline of work

+- **Jan 1st week and 2nd week**: Introduction to projects ongoing in DITECT lab and finalizing project with Zhaobin.

+- **Feb all 4 weeks**: Understanding data distillation and data condensation, coding for it with extensive literature survey, and understanding the complex mathematics involved.

+- **March 1st week**: Understanding Waymo dataset for autonomous navigation.

+- **March 2nd week**: Spring break.

+- **March 3rd week**: Understanding Waymo dataset, visualizing it, and literature survey for it.

+- **April all 4 weeks**: Control signal generation from frames in the Waymo dataset and solving GCP dataloader issue for high volume data.

+- **May 1st week**: Finals week and report making with making the code modular.

+- **May 2nd week**: Final report.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: